pawandarji98/rest-api-test-automation/README.md

 "Npm start" to run the project

-You will see pyour project running on locahost:3000
+You will see your project running on locahost:3000